rwmt/rimworldmultiplayer.github.io-content/content/about/faq/_index.md

 ### Q: Why does simulating take so long?

-A: Simulations takes place from the last autosave made, so if you make a full save from the esc menu it'll eliminate the simulation time.
+A: Simulations takes place from the last autosave made, so if you make a full save from the ESC menu it'll eliminate the simulation time.
 The same applies to resyncing, so if the host forces a full save before someone resyncs it will also remove their simulation time.

 ### Q: Is this mod fully vanilla compatible?

-A: No, currently there are a few features that don't work in multiplayer.
+A: Mostly, however currently there are a few features that don't work in multiplayer.
 Faction renaming, and some caravan events are disabled.
 Since Royalty has a ton of quests, some of them might not have been checked and might desync.
 Report them in our discord server if this happens.

 ### Q: How do I convert a Multiplayer game back to Singleplayer?

 A: Currently this will result in a save that can't be converted back to Multiplayer without corruption, this however can still be used in Singleplayer.
-This can be done by hitting esc while in game and selecting "Convert to Singleplayer".
+This can be done by hitting ESC while in game and selecting "Convert to Singleplayer".

 ### Q: How to clean a dirty core folder?